 The School of Law coordinates the Postgraduate International Relations and Diplomacy Programme which was previously offered through the Centre for International and Regional Affairs (CIRA).
-In 2018, the School of Law revised the programme and the new structure is provided in this section.
-Full implementation of the new structure started in Semester 2, 2019.
-INRD courses are taught at the Samabula Campus and classes may be available via video at the Saweni Campus.
+In 2018, the School

 Note: Students who completed at least one "INR" (previous course code) unit before Semester 2, 2019, will fall under a Transition Plan structure.
 These students should seek guidance from the School of Law before registering for INRD courses.